mgrebenets/fastlane-plugin-xcconfig_actions/README.md

 - Xcode does not always report an error when a file is missing

 These rules introduce convention to organizing xcconfigs.
-The end goal is to make config files more manageable in the end.
+The end goal is to make config files more manageable.

 This helps greatly when configs are used in Xcode combined with project-level and target-level inheritance.